Basic discipleship banner

 Christians are designed to grow.
 Whenever a Christian is stagnant, something is drastically wrong.

 John's own words tell us that each stage has its special characteristics.
 Because the person is going through such a stage, he has special needs and special opportunities to grow.
-A child and an adult's growth patterns will have similarities.
+A child's and an adult's growth patterns will have similarities.
 We must not be ignorant of them.
 Within this general understanding of life principles, however, there are special needs of each group.
 We know this physically.
-The infant needs much to be done for her whereas the teenager is learning to live out her life on a whole different context.
+The infant needs much to be done for her, whereas the teenager is learning to live out her life in a whole different context.
 This is true spiritually too.

 Most pastors think of doing this through a sermon.
 They are observing the general principles of life.
-We all should be learning at worship services.
+We should all be learning during worship services.
 God will meet us there, but it is not sufficient.
-We need to formally disciple others so growth comes easy and enjoyable without much stumbling due to ignorance and hopelessness.
+We need to formally disciple others so growth comes easily and is enjoyable without much stumbling due to ignorance and hopelessness.

 The Basic Stage of Discipleship

 So we cover them.
-We also pay much more attention to watering at this stage because the soil at the top gets dry and the roots haven't reached far down.
+We also pay much more attention to watering at this stage because the topsoil dries out, and the roots haven't yet reached deep.

 The Intermediate Stage of Discipleship

 This Intermediate Stage of Discipleship is also a temporary stage.
 We learn this through John's teaching model.
 No young person stays young for long.
 They grow up.
-Each young person goes through a series of physical and emotional changes that challenge his values in life.
-He wonders who he is, what he wants to do and how he is going to do it.
-If he avoids these questions, he gains an adult body with an immature personality.
+Each young person goes through a series of physical and emotional changes that challenge their values.
+He wonders who he is, what he wants to do, and how he will do it.
+If he avoids these questions, he ends up with an adult body and an immature personality.
 Healthy training can bring all the growth these people need at this stage.

 Growth needs to occur in many areas of his or her spiritual life.
-The most appropriate training really depends on where one is at in their life.
+The most appropriate training really depends on where one is in their life.
 What do they know of God's Word?
 Are they married?
 What sins do they struggle with?
 Once these questions are answered, they need to start seeing how God's Word helps them grow in those areas.
 BFF materials are designed to foster that growth.
-As they grow in the knowledge of God's Word, they can overcome all sorts of former problems and become more like Christ step by step.
-It is here at this intermediate stage that a lot of rough spots are taken off the Christian.
+As they grow in their knowledge of God's Word, they can overcome many former problems and become more like Christ, step by step.
+It is at this intermediate stage that many rough spots are taken off the Christian.
 As they are removed, the Christian's faith grows.
 The Advanced Stage of Discipleship naturally follows the Intermediate.

 The Advanced Stage of Discipleship

 The Advanced Stage of Discipleship is where the mature Christian is refined over a longer period of time.
 John compares them to the father.
 The father is mature.
-He is a leader and works with other younger ones so that they can be protected, guided and properly cared for.
+He is a leader who works with other younger ones to protect, guide, and properly care for them.
 These spiritual fathers have a constant need for growth.
-Except one will not see much of it from the outward.
+Except one will not see much of it from the outside.
 Their spiritual roots are growing very deep as they come to know God more.

 The father is the one who bears children.
 The mature Christian should bear fruit.
-This fruit will show itself in several areas of life: more Christ-likeness, serving others to help them grow, use of their spiritual gifts to equip the body of Christ and general overseer tasks of protection from cults, leadership decisions and help to those needing comfort.
+This fruit will show itself in several areas of life: more Christ-likeness, serving others to help them grow, using their spiritual gifts to equip the body of Christ, and general overseer tasks of protection against cults, leadership decisions, and helping those who need comfort.
 The fathers have been there.
 They have experienced trials and are best at comforting others.
 BFF has a lot of training material for those in the Advanced Stage of Discipleship.
-Because of lack of clarity and challenge, many men and women drift at this stage when they should be bearing much fruit.
+Because of a lack of clarity and challenge, many men and women drift at this stage when they should be bearing much fruit.

 Summary

-With this brief overview, we hope that you will explore both the many discipleship pages devoted to expanding these ideas as well as introducing free discipleship materials at all three levels ready to be used.
-If you would like, explore our BFF Discipleship Training Library that has these many articles and discipleship training series on one Library in our resource center.
+With this brief overview, we hope that you will explore both the many discipleship pages devoted to expanding these ideas as well as introducing free discipleship materials at all three levels, ready to be used.
+If you would like, explore our BFF Discipleship Training Library, which contains many articles and discipleship training series in one Place in our resource center.

 Directory of Discipleship Articles